isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 Adding a binary property
 ************************

+First, we'll add our rubber property.
+To do this, we'll start by defining the ontology type.
-ADAM uses ontology types as a tool for creating curricula.
+ADAM uses these ontology types as a tool for creating curricula.
 Note that the learner does not observe or interact with these ontology types at all.

 To define our rubber property's ontology type, we simply create an ontology node with the :py:const:`BINARY` property